hsalokor/haskell-rescue/2011-06/19-object-oriented-haskell.md

 formatting conventions and its support for partially applied functions (currying).

 In the above example, the closure, or the hidden part of the "object" actually consists of the statically defined method `log`.
-In the next example, there's also a "constructor parameter" involved:
+In the next example, there's also a constructor parameter involved:

 ~~~ {.haskell}